aidecentralized/sonar/docs/getting-started/issues/documentation.md

 # Documentation
-To begin working on the documentation, please fellow the set up instructions.
+To begin working on the documentation, please follow the set up instructions.

 ### Set up MK Docs on Local
 * Clone the repository